Lonely Planet’s Top Places to visit in Uganda

 Choose from Lonely Planet’s Top Picks in Uganda

 Uganda is a prime African Travel Destination in East Africa.
 The most bio-diverse country you can find in Africa.
 It has the added plus of Mountain Gorillas, Chimpanzees, Golden Monkeys, the Virunga Volcanoes, and the tallest mountain range in Africa – the Rwenzori Mountains of the Moon.

-Here Are Lonely Planet’s Top Places in Uganda
+Here Are Lonely Planet’s Top Picks in Uganda not to be missed

-Bwindi Impenetrable Forest: Penetrate the Impenetrable Forest at Bwindi National Park to visit the mountain gorillas.
+Bwindi Impenetrable Forest: “Penetrate the Impenetrable Forest at Bwindi National Park to visit the mountain gorillas.”
 Lonely Planet picks Bwindi Impenetrable Forest as their first choice of must-visit places in Uganda.

-Bwindi Impenetrable Forest in Southwest Uganda – a Lonely Planet must-visit destination in Uganda and now with the exclusive Gorilla Habituation Experience, which means 4 hours with a gorilla family, even more, are visiting the park.
+Bwindi Impenetrable Forest in Southwest Uganda – a Lonely Planet must-visit destination in Uganda, and now with the exclusive Gorilla Habituation Experience, which means 4 hours with a gorilla family, even more are visiting the park.

-There is kayaking, river surfing, float trips, bungee jumping into the ancient River Nile, birding boat trips along Lake Victoria, fishing, sunset cruises on the Nile and Lake Victoria, horseback riding, ATV safaris through villages and along the Nile, the source of the Nile, excellent lodging facilities from budget to luxury.
+There is kayaking, river surfing, float trips, bungee jumping into the ancient River Nile, birding boat trips along with Lake Victoria, fishing, sunset cruises on the Nile and Lake Victoria, horseback riding, ATV safaris through villages and along the Nile, the source of the Nile, excellent lodging facilities from budget to luxury.

-Jinja is synonymous with the word “adrenaline” not only is Jinja the East African Adventure Capital – it the East African Adrenaline Capital
+Jinja is synonymous with the word “adrenaline” not only is Jinja the East African Adventure Capital – it the East African Adrenaline Capital.

 Murchison Falls Park: Check out the world’s most powerful waterfall on a wildlife-watching trip up the Victoria Nile.

-Murchison Falls National Park is one of Uganda’s best all-around National Parks with the historic River Nile flowing through it.
+Murchison Falls National Park is one of Uganda’s best all-around National Parks, with the historic River Nile flowing through it.

 Murchison Falls Park is home to the world’s most powerful waterfall, where the earth trembles underneath your feet.
-Murchison Falls National Park is where you can see some of the largest Nile Crocodiles, numerous pods of Hippos, countless species of water birds.
-There is endless open savannah with the endangered Rothschild Giraffes, Elephants, Antelopes, Lions, Leopards, to name a few.
+Murchison Falls National Park is where you can see some of the largest Nile Crocodiles, numerous pods of Hippos, and countless species of water birds.
+There is endless open savannah with the endangered Rothschild Giraffes, Elephants, Antelopes, Lions, and Leopards, to name a few.

-Lake Bunyonyi: Chill out at Uganda’s most beautiful lake, a mythical landscape of terraced hillsides and hidden bays.
+Lake Bunyonyi: “Chill out at Uganda’s most beautiful lake, a mythical landscape of terraced hillsides and hidden bays.”

 Lake Bunyonyi is a magical, mythical scene – almost a Lord of the Rings kind of setting – it is the perfect place to spend a day or two after Gorilla Tracking or climbing one of the volcanoes in Mgahinga Gorilla National Park.